Ready to take on new challenges and break into exciting, cutting-edge fields?

 An Innovative New Program — What Makes the Weitzman School MSD-RAS Unique?

-The MSD-RAS at the Stuart Weitzman School of Design, a global leader in architectural design, offers a unique education in architectural design and robotic fabrication.
-While other courses might focus on fabrication or computation, the MSD-RAS offers opportunities for hands-on experimentation, design speculation, team-based collaboration, and access to world-leading facilities, with learning supported primarily through project-based work rather than through a written thesis alone.
+Located in the Stuart Weitzman School of Design – a global leader in architectural design, the MSD-RAS offers a unique education in architectural design and robotic fabrication.
+The MSD-RAS program offers opportunities for hands-on experimentation, design speculation, team- based collaboration, and access to world-leading facilities, with learning supported primarily through project-based work rather than through a written thesis alone.

-The MSD-RAS operates in state-of-the-art facilities, including the newly launched Weitzman School ARI Robotics Lab, and has close ties to the building industry.
+The MSD-RAS operates from state-of-the-art facilities, such as the Weitzman School ARI Robotics Lab, and has close ties to the building industry.
 The program’s STEM status, renowned faculty, and proximity to prospective employers in Philadelphia and New York City also ensure it offers the best industry and employment opportunities for graduates.
+Graduates have pursued several different career trajectories ranging from working with world-leading companies in architectural practice, fabrication, construction and volumetric design-build companies, to tech start-ups.
+Many graduates also go on to PhD or lecturer positions in academia.

 World-leading,